 The GETSEC[WAKEUP] leaf function broadcasts a wake-up message to all logical processors currently in the SENTER sleep state.
+This GETSEC leaf must be executed only by the ILP, in order to wake-up the RLPs.
 Responding logical processors (RLPs) enter the SENTER sleep state after completion of the SENTER rendezvous sequence.